Why Gary Moore Closed a Chapter With ‘After the War’

 With the arguable exception of Jeff Beck, no other guitar legend experimented with a greater variety of musical styles as successfully, radically shifting creative gears every few years, from blues to jazz to fusion to pop to metal and rock — often without the slightest warning.

-And yet, reinvention was not on the agenda when the tellingly named After the War arrived on record store shelves on Jan.
+But reinvention was not on the agenda when the tellingly named After the War arrived on record store shelves on Jan.
 25, 1989, boasting much of the same, Celtic-influenced hard rock and ‘80s metal as its 1987 predecessor, Wild Frontier.
-About the only major surprise on hand was a guest cameo from Ozzy Osbourne, who helped Moore make a case against late-‘80s Led Zeppelin-wannabes like Kingdom Come and Badlands with the cheeky, violin-adorned “Led Clones.”
+About the only surprise was a guest cameo from Ozzy Osbourne, who helped Moore make a case against late-‘80s Led Zeppelin-wannabes like Kingdom Come and Badlands with the cheeky, violin-adorned "Led Clones."

 Beyond that, After the War offered predictable samples of the commercial, synthesizer-spiked heavy metal ("Think for Yourself," "Running From the Storm"), the likes of which Moore had already perfected way back in 1985, on Run for Cover; plus a few moody instrumentals ("Dunluce," "The Messiah Will Come Again"), the Celtic rockers in "Blood of Emeralds" (his grandest tribute to fallen Thin Lizzy comrade Philip Lynott) and the title track, which addressed the continuing hostilities in his native Northern Ireland.

 Admittedly, somewhere in between surprise and familiarity there were also a pair of unexpectedly well-realized, downright infectious pop rockers in the wistful "Livin’ on Dreams" and bouncy "Ready for Love," but these ultimately turned off as many fans — perhaps more — as they won over.